henfredemars/python-personal-projects/README.md

 	It should be easy to add a tracing JIT with the PyPy toolchain, and it was originally the end goal of this work.

+Small8ASM: A simple assembler for the Small8 instruction set architecture.
+Documentation for the
+	supported instructions is provided in the comments

+PathRename: Simple utility script that I used to correct invalid file names in my music collection

+PySudokuSolver: Simple benchmark script that I once used to guage the performance of PyPy

+PyMultiplicationScript: A simple script I once used to help my brother practice his multiplication

 All GUI applications use tkinter and the Python 3 standard library, and the code is released under the
 	permissive MIT license in the hopes it might be useful to someone else